hkzlab/Padapter/README.md

 You can order the board for this project at [PCBWay](https://www.pcbway.com/project/shareproject/TODO.html) and support me or download the gerbers and have them printed wherever you like!!!

+Fabrication files are available for both PCBWay and JLCPCB inside the "gerbers" directory.
+Mind you that I have not yet tested assembly of this board by either fab, as such you are on your own and you're invited to share your experience and improvements to these files.

 ## Features

 - Small and made with common components